bast/err/content/desserts/pumpkin-pie.md

 ## Preparation

 - Remove seeds
-- Bake pumpkin/squash
+- Bake pumpkin/squash with shell up and inside towards the tray
 - Take out the inside of the pumpkin
-- Use 2 cups of pumpkin pulp per pie
+- Use 2 cups (410 g) of pumpkin pulp per pie

 ## Ingredients

-- Pie shell
+- Pie shell ("shortcrust" dough)
 - Nutmeg
-- Can of evaporated milk
+- Can of **evaporated** milk (not condensed milk; 375 g)
 - 0.4 cup sugar
 - 0.5 tsp salt
 - 2 tsp cinnamon